-Creativity and technical ability do not always go hand in hand, but with almost everyone adding a blog to their site to drive traffic, it can be a good idea to learn some SEO basics.
+Creativity and technical ability do not always go hand in hand and can be a challenge of copywriting, but with almost everyone adding a blog to their site to drive traffic, it can be a good idea to learn some SEO basics.

 Some clients may have their own SEO team or person in place so all you have to worry about is writing the text, but others are looking for an all-around service.

 Having knowledge of SEO basics like keyword use, alt-text, and meta descriptions can stand you in good stead and give you an advantage over other copywriters.

 If your client is looking for highly advanced technical writing or a level of SEO that is beyond your ability it is best to be honest before undertaking any work

 6) Time management